Node-DC/Node-DC-EIS/README.md

 	- run “npm install” to install all dependencies (don't use sudo).
   - Run “node server-cluster.js”

-  NOTE: In cluster mode you (User) may have to increase the concurrency value
-        in order to achive high CPU/platform utilisation.
+NOTE: In cluster mode you (User) may have to increase the concurrency value in order to achieve high CPU/platform utilization.
         In cluster mode you can control the number CPU's by changing the configuration file in the cluster mode.
 If not set, it takes the default number of CPU's (number of logical threads) available.

 Running application server in microservices mode (default port: 3000):
-	- run “npm install” to install all dependencies for each service directory (don't use sudo), and start each service seperately
+  - run “npm install” to install all dependencies for each service directory (don't use sudo), and start each service separately
   - To auto run npm install run the script python npm_install_all.py

   - Start each service in separate terminal window.